selenium

 • Safari (Mac OS)

-• Chromium embedded browser delivered as a plugin (since 7.0)
+• Chromium embedded browser delivered as a plugin (since 7.0) or as part of OS specific releases (since 8.0).

 • Only one local browser can be automated at a time in the GUI mode.
 Multiple parallel browsers can be started in the CLI mode since v7.2.6.